geudde/attic-chest/pages/03.season-2/06.meeting-18/09.moth/docs.md

 For ever I would circling play
 Around my Stella’s head
 Nor wish to meet a brighter day
-Than from her Eye is shed!
+Than from her eye is shed!

 But ah! incautious vent’rous thing
-Ah silly! silly Fly!
+Ah silly! silly fly!
-For ever now, you scorch your Wing
+For ever now, you scorch your wing
-Go nearer, and you Die!
+Go nearer, and you die!

 Moth